DevOpsJeremy/DevOpsJeremy.github.io/_posts/2023-10-16-getting-assigned-parameters.md

 ```
 <sup>[Gist](https://gist.github.com/DevOpsJeremy/db0b082b39ac10533de09a83b43640e0)</sup>

 And now our function is complete!
+For further information, check out [the documentation](/documentation/powershell/Get-AssignedParameter.html) for this function.

 I hope you found this article helpful--be sure to subscribe to the RSS feed and the socials below to keep up with future posts.

 #### Jeremy Watkins